oroinc/documentation/backend/entities/acls.rst

 Once you have configured the ACLs you can protect all parts of your application.
-Anywhere in your PHP code you can use the ``isGranted()`` method of the ``security.authorization_checker`` service (which is an instance of the |SymfonyComponentSecurityCoreAuthorizationAuthorizationCheckerInterface| class):
+Anywhere in your PHP code you can use the ``isGranted()`` method of the ``security.authorization_checker`` service (which is an instance of the |Symfony AuthorizationCheckerInterface|):

 .. code-block:: php